tomviner/exploring-unittesting-talk/reveal.js/talk-with-personality.md

 # THERE HAS BEEN A DISQUALIFICATION!

-- Years ago, another fighter was born into this battle
+Note: - Years ago, another fighter was born into this battle
 - They call this one **nosetests**, and it came of an early pytest
 - The result is that they cover slightly different spaces now...
 - and so I have to announce that **nose** has been disqualified from this talk